-The first Budapest Pride that included a public march was celebrated in July 1997 with about 300,000 people in attendance.
-157 It was part of a week-long set of events, including film screenings, discussions, concerts, parties, and other attractions.
+The first Budapest Pride that included a public march was celebrated in July 1997 with about 300,000 people in attendance.157 It was part of a week-long set of events, including film screenings, discussions, concerts, parties, and other attractions.
 For the subsequent 10 years, the event, eventually called the Budapest Pride Film and Cultural Festival, became the largest LGBTIQ-related annual celebration and protest in the country.

 The number of attendees remained small in the early years.
 Pride celebrations faced only minor protests.
-Viktória Radványi of Budapest Pride told OutRight, "For many years there was no counter protestors, maybe just 1 to 2 people with a sign saying, 'Gays go home.'
+Viktória Radványi of Budapest Pride told Outright, "For many years there was no counter protestors, maybe just 1 to 2 people with a sign saying, 'Gays go home.'
 But there was not much security around Pride because no one wanted to hurt us."
-158
+158 behavior towards the marchers, and failed to protect marchers attending a Pride after-party later that evening.160 More than a dozen Pride marchers and party attendees were reportedly injured.
+At the time, Amnesty International noted that:

 That changed in 2007.
-Radványi explained, "We had a social democratic government, and there were protests against a scandal, the far right got a lot of momentum, and then the economic crisis empowered the far right everywhere, and then they started attacking the Pride march."
-159
+Radványi explained, "We had a social democratic government, and there were protests against a scandal, the far right got a lot of momentum, and then the economic crisis empowered the far right everywhere, and then they started attacking the Pride march."159